-The SRVD will operate when all of the following conditions are met.
+The BSD/RCTA will operate when all of the following conditions are met.

-- The ignition switch is in the "ON" position. - The SRVD warning indicator and SRVD OFF indicator are turned off. - The vehicle is driven at speeds above 8 mph (12 km/h) (except when reversing).
+• The ignition switch is in the "ON" position.

+• The BSD/RCTA warning indicator and BSD/RCTA OFF indicator are turned off.

+• The vehicle is driven at speeds above 6 mph (10 km/h) (except when reversing).

-• The shift lever/select lever is in the "R" position (when reversing).
+• The shift lever/select lever is in the "R" position (RCTA only).

-The SRVD will not operate in the following situations.
+The BSD/RCTA will not operate in the following situations.

-• The SRVD OFF indicator appears.
+• The BSD/RCTA OFF indicator appears.

-• The vehicle speed is below 8 mph (12 km/h) even when the SRVD OFF indicator does not appear (except when reversing).
+• The vehicle speed is below 6 mph (10 km/h) even when the BSD/RCTA OFF indicator does not appear (except when reversing).

-• In the following cases, the SRVD will stop operating and the SRVD warning indicator will appear.
-If the SRVD warning indicator appears, have your vehicle inspected at a SUBARU dealer as soon as possible.
+• In the following cases, the BSD/ RCTA will stop operating and the BSD/RCTA warning indicator will appear.